- Agios Nikolaos

 What's on in Greece

-The capital is the hub for Greek festivals.
+Athens is the hub for Greek festivals.
 The Athens Festival in August showcases the best in Greek music and culture.
-The Lycabettus Hill Festival hosts contemporary music and dance all summer long in Athens; and the traditional Greek Dance Festival is held in Athens each year for a weekend in July.
+The Lycabettus Hill Festival hosts contemporary music and dance all summer long in the capital.
+The traditional Greek Dance Festival takes place in Athens every year for a weekend in July.
 More information on Events in Greece.

 Did you know?